Lukeino/UnityLibrary/README.md

 ## What is a script?

 A **script** is a set of instructions or commands written in a specific programming language to perform a set of tasks or automate certain actions within a software or computer system.
-Scripts are used in a wide range of contexts, including software development, systems administration, process automation, and more.
+Scripts are used in a wide range of contexts, including software development, systems administration, process automation and more...

 ## Then... what is UnityLibrary?